h4ckd0tm3/project-athena/Curriculum/Module 19 - Wireless Security/lectures/lecture_3_authentication.md

 - **Resistance to Common Attacks:** WPA3 addresses the vulnerabilities of WPA2, including those exposed by the KRACK (Key Reinstallation Attack) and makes it much more difficult to crack passwords.
 - **Improved Public Network Security:** The use of OWE in open networks provides encrypted communication even on networks that do not use passwords, which is a significant step forward in public WiFi security.

+## 3.4 Conclusion
+In conclusion, this lecture thoroughly examines the critical components of securing wireless networks.
+From exploring foundational authentication methods like OSA and SKA to advanced standards like WPA3, this lecture highlights the evolution and importance of robust security protocols in the wireless domain.
+It emphasizes that effective WiFi security is an essential blend of strong encryption techniques and sophisticated authentication strategies, ensuring the protection of data and network integrity in our interconnected world.

 ## Sources
 - [https://en.wikipedia.org/wiki/IEEE_802.11](https://en.wikipedia.org/wiki/IEEE_802.11)
 - [https://en.wikipedia.org/wiki/Wireless_LAN](https://en.wikipedia.org/wiki/Wireless_LAN)